flatiron/restful/README.md

 ### Non-strict Mappings

-Since not all HTTP clients support PUT and DELETE verbs ( such as forms in web browsers ), restful map also map the following browser friendly routes:
+Since not all HTTP clients support PUT and DELETE verbs ( such as forms in web browsers ), restful will also map the following browser friendly routes:

-If you prefer to not use this option, set { strict: true }

     POST  /creatures/1/update  => Creature.update()
     POST  /creatures/1/destroy => Creature.destroy()

+*If you prefer to not use this option, set `{ strict: true }`.*

 You might also want to consider using a rails-like approach which uses the convention of a reserved `<form>` input field called "_method" which contains either "PUT" or "DELETE"

    see: https://github.com/senchalabs/connect/blob/master/lib/middleware/methodOverride.js

+<a name"remote"></a>
 ### Exposing Arbitrary Resource Methods

-In many cases, you'll want to expose additional `Resourceful` methods through your router outside of the included: `create`, `all`, `show`, `update`, `destroy`.
+In many cases, you'll want to expose additional methods on a Resource through your router outside of the included CRUD operations: `create`, `all`, `show`, `update`, `destroy`.

-Restful has built in support for easily exposing arbitrary resource methods as `Director` routes.
+Restful has built in support for easily exposing arbitrary remote resource methods as `Director` routes.

-Consider the example of a Creature.
-We've already defined all the restful routes required CRUD access, but a Creature also needs to eat!
-Simply create a new method on the resource, `feed`.
+Consider the example of a `Creature`.
+We've already defined all the restful CRUD routes, but a Creature also needs to eat!
+Simply create a new method on the `Creature` resource called `feed`.

 ```js
     Creature.feed = function (_id, options, callback) {
       callback(null, 'I have been fed');
     }
 ```
-Now this `feed` method is consider private by default.
-It will not be exposed to the web unless we set it as a `remote` function.
+This `feed` method is consider private by default, in that it will not be exposed to the web unless it's set to a `remote` function.
 To set a resource method to remote, simply:

 ```js
     Creature.feed.remote = true
 ```

 It's easy as that!
-By setting the `feed` method to remote, you will have the following mappings in your `Director` router.
+By setting the `feed` method to remote, you will have the following routes in your `Director` router.

     POST    /creatures/1/feed    => Creature.feed()
     GET     /creatures/1/feed    => Creature.feed()